eclipse-vertx/vert.x/README.md

 ## What is the status of Node.x?

-It's at the proof of concept stage.
-I have implemented enough to create a few working examples but the real work is yet to come!
+We have finished the proof of concept, and work is now in progress for the 1.0 alpha release in a few months time

 ## What is the architecture?